AI & Data Series · 🔥 High Demand · Standalone or Add-On

 2. Document and node processing: readers, transformations, and metadata extractors

-4. Query engines and chat engines: building conversational interfaces over your data
+4. Query engines and chat engines: conversational interfaces over your data

 5. Sub-question query engine: decomposing complex questions across multiple data sources

-6. LlamaIndex workflows: event-driven, step-based orchestration for complex multi-stage AI pipelines
+6. LlamaIndex Workflows: event-driven, step-based orchestration for complex multi-stage pipelines

-7. LlamaCloud and LlamaParse: managed document parsing for complex PDFs, tables, and mixed-format documents
+7. LlamaParse: managed document parsing for complex PDFs, tables, and mixed-format documents

-1. LangChain vs LlamaIndex vs building from scratch: a practical decision framework with real trade-offs
+1. LangChain vs LlamaIndex vs building from scratch: practical decision framework with real trade-offs

 2. Using both together: LlamaIndex for retrieval, LangChain for orchestration

-3. When to avoid frameworks entirely: cases where direct API calls produce simpler, more maintainable code
+3. When to avoid frameworks: cases where direct API calls produce simpler, more maintainable code

 1. Function calling fundamentals: defining tools as JSON schemas and letting LLMs decide when and how to call them

-2. Parallel tool calls: models that call multiple tools simultaneously and merge the results
+2. Parallel tool calls: models that call multiple tools simultaneously and merge results

 4. Built-in tools: web search, code execution, and file reading across OpenAI, Anthropic, and Gemini